 The LGPS allows you to say who you would like any death grant to be paid to by completing an expression of wish form.
-This form is available from the resources section of the Lambeth Pension Fund website Igpslambeth.org.
-The administering authority, however, retains absolute discretion when deciding who to pay any death grant to.
-You can find out how to contact your administering authority at the end of this guide.
+Please visit the 'Resources' section of our website lgpslambeth.org where you can download an expression of wish form, alternatively, you can update these details online via our Member Self Service portal by visiting pensions.lambeth.gov.uk or contact pensions@lambeth.gov.uk to request a copy.
+The pension fund, however, retains absolute discretion when deciding who to pay any death grant to.
+You can find out how to contact your pension fund at the end of this guide.